Installing the code on Linux or macOS

 Installation using conda

-It is possible to install the most recent release of nnpdf as well as its dependencies by running the following command:
+The nnpdf package is available from conda-forge, therefore it is possible to install the most recent release of nnpdf as well as its dependencies by running the following command (optionally, with --override-channels to ensure all dependencies are from conda-forge.

-conda create -n environment_nnpdf nnpdf -c conda-forge -c https://packages.nnpdf.science/public [--override-channels]
+conda create -n environment_nnpdf nnpdf -c conda-forge [--override-channels]

 conda activate environment_nnpdf